Teaching you how to get your dog to go from reactive to relaxed & responsive in public

 They have tried everything – treats, moving further away, distracting their dog, the latest and greatest trend on TikTok, and yet nothing seems to stick.

-Get the self study course, or upgrade to join the membership to access the online community & get expert coaching
+Study on your own, or join the membership to access the online community, classes, & get expert coaching

 For the person who prefers to learn on their own.
 Get access to the full course, anytime, anywhere.